Jorge's relationship advice is based on experience and observation. Let his trial and error be your success (hopefully).

-How to Tell a Guy That You Want a Relationship
+How to Tell Him You Want a Relationship

-Specifically, this hub is about how to tell a guy that you want a relationship with him, and not just . . . er, relations.
+Specifically, this article is about how to tell a guy that you want a relationship with him, and not just . . . er, relations.
 Of the carnal variety.
 Of the biblical sense.
-(You know, sex. <.<)

 In the former case, examine why you would want to make the relationship exclusive in the first place.
 Is it that you want to "capture" them and make them yours finally so no one else can steal them away?
-Is it that you just believe this is the logical progression that all people must follow--that if they get on well and have an emotional connection the ideal ends to this is some sort of official relationship?
+Is it that you just believe this is the logical progression that all people must follow—that if they get on well and have an emotional connection, the ideal end to this is some sort of official relationship?

 In the latter case, where the relationship is purely physical, do you really think that being "in a relationship" with him is going to suddenly make it emotionally deep and not completely physical, merely by virtue of the fact that it's exclusive and no one else would be in either of your pants?

-If you have any expectations, and insist on having them, communicate that to him.
+If you have any expectations and insist on having them, communicate that to him.
 If you have no expectations and are willing to just allow the relationship to be what it needs to be, then communicate that to him.
-Either way, it's better for the two of you to be on the same page ahead of time, then to discover unpleasantly that you had two totally conflicting ideas on how this was going to be.
+Either way, it's better for the two of you to be on the same page ahead of time than to discover unpleasantly that you had two totally conflicting ideas on how this was going to be.

 Now that that's out of the way, how to actually ask him for a relationship:

 Just be straightforward.
 There's nothing better than that.
 Tell him that you like the connection that the two of you share and that you feel it's special.
 Tell him that you'd like to deepen the connection even more and that you hope he feels the same.

 If he doesn't respond to this kind of sincerity, then he either doesn't want to be in a relationship (and maybe you should seek one elsewhere) or he's kind of an asshole.